seregazhuk/seregazhuk.github.io_old/_posts/2018-02-15-reactphp-filesystem.md

 $filesystem = Filesystem::create($loop);

 $file = $filesystem->file('test.txt');
-$file->getContents()->then(function($chunk) {
+$file->getContents()->then(function ($chunk) {
     echo $chunk .
 PHP_EOL;
 });
 {% endhighlight %}

 And don't forget to call `$loop->run()` or nothing will happen.
-Behind the scenes this method opens a file in a reading mode, then starts reading this file and buffering it contents.
+Behind the scenes this method opens a file in a reading mode, then starts reading this file and buffering its contents.
 Once, reading is done it resolves its promise with this contents.
 It works like `file_get_contents()` but in an asynchronous way and doesn't block the loop.
 To prove this we can attach a timer to output a message every second.
 This timer represents some other performing task while we are reading a file.
 And then we start reading a huge file (in my case 40MB of repeated `Hello world` lines):

 {% highlight php %}
 <?php